Rattanbai Jinnah: Courtship and wedding

-Muhammad Ali Jinnah, then 40, was only three years younger than Ruttie's father, and the two men were good friends.
+Muhammad Ali Jinnah, then 42, was only three years younger than Ruttie's father, and the two men were good friends.
 Jinnah was a frequent guest at Petit Hall, the sprawling seaside residence of the Petit family at the foot of Malabar Hill in Mumbai.
 It was in this setting that Ruttie and Jinnah became acquainted.
 They were both nationalists, loved horses, and were avidly interested in politics.
 Their romance, however, started in Darjeeling, while the two were thrown together on a vacation by her unsuspecting family.

-Despite an age difference of twenty-four years, and the fact that Ruttie was barely sixteen at the time, the two decided to get married.
+Despite an age difference of twenty-four years, and the fact that Ruttie was sixteen at the time, the two decided to get married.

 Jinnah broached the topic with his friend by first discussing the question of interfaith and inter-community marriages, always a controversial topic in India.
 Here he was sure of drawing a favorable response from the baronet.
 Having drawn his friend out to make a general statement in support of mixed marriages, Jinnah then made his proposal to marry his friend's daughter.
 The baronet was shocked beyond words; he had never imagined anything other than a benign paternalistic relationship between his friend and his daughter.
 He reacted with violent indignation to the idea and almost ordered Jinnah out of his house.
 From the Petits' point of view, it was not just the question of religion, but also that of the age difference, especially given that Jinnah was 40, that appalled them.

 "She was, after all, not yet sixteen, an age when modern parents of the new century did not expect their daughters to rush into marriage, although in more conventional homes girls were either betrothed or already married by that age.
 Sir Dinshaw’s only sister, Humabai, after having gone to a French boarding school in Nice for her baccalaureate, was still single at twenty-nine and not an eyebrow was raised."